terra-campaigns/arrival/statblocks/ngar-tho.md

 The Ngar'tho are a horrific race of **alien intruders** that are quite literally unnameable to ordinary men and women.
 They have been living in the Latter Earth since the early ages of human development.
 They come in a humanoid shape (2 meters tall), and require constant moist to keep alive, fearing drier lands.
 Most of their **communication is telepathic**.
 These creatures admire beings who can feel pain, as they cannot themselves.

-The particular horror of the Ngar'tho is that **those who see them have significant difficulty to convey this knowledge to anyone else**.
+**Unacknowledged Truth**: The particular horror of the Ngar'tho is that **those who see them have significant difficulty to convey this knowledge to anyone else**.
 They cannot easily speak of it, or write of it, or even intentionally allude to the existence of the aliens or any of their activities, even if the monsters are directly in front of them.
 A victim can overcome this compulsion of silence by **pushing through it (costs 1d8 point of sanity)**.
 Once the compulsion is overcome, the victim may act normally toward the Ngar'tho for one week before the price must be paid again.

 Ngar'tho can be found in small, isolated communities. **The natives are perfectly aware of the aliens’ presence, but can do nothing to call for help or even admit that anything is wrong**, even as their friends and relatives are taken and used for strange, foul purposes by the aliens.
 The Ngar'tho often **construct strange buildings and monumental edifices** in these communities, ones that the locals can’t acknowledge even when they pass by them each day.
 Any foreigner who arrives and sees these structures is likewise struck dumb by the Ngar'tho’s mental cloud, and most simply leave as quickly as possible.